-Preventing degradation of the marine environment, eliminating pollution and restoring ecosystems – proposals for specific actions in these areas will be the result of the second, key stage of updating the Sea Water Protection Program (aPOWM).
+Preventing degradation of the marine environment, eliminating pollution and restoring ecosystems – proposals for specific actions in these areas will be the result of the second, key stage of updating the Marine Waters Protection Program (aPOWM).
 It will be accompanied by an environmental impact assessment of the proposals being developed, and then – in the third stage – public consultations.

 On November 30, 2020, the first stage of the aPOWM project ended.
 The methodology developed therein, together with the analysis of the gaps, will be used in the second stage that has just begun, the product of which will be the aPOWM project, together with a strategic environmental impact assessment.

 During the second stage, specialists will compile basic and ad hoc measures necessary to achieve or maintain good sea water status.
 Pursuant to Annex 1 of the Maritime Framework Directive (MSFD), 11 features have been defined on the basis of which the environmental assessment is issued.
 Among them there are i.a. biodiversity, hydrographic conditions and litter in the marine environment.
 On the basis of these features, an inventory of existing basic and ad hoc measures will be prepared, taking into account the activities: